poseidon-framework/poseidon-framework.github.io/trident.md

 ##### Logging and command line output

-For all subcommands the general argument `--logMode` defines how `.trident` reports messages (to stderr) on the command line:
+For all subcommands the general argument `--logMode` defines how `trident` reports messages (to stderr) on the command line:

 - *NoLog*: Hides all messages.
 - *SimpleLog*: Plain and simple output.